NickSantini32/CS152-Project/README.md

 Compiler Name:

-Miscellaneous Details:
+Miscellaneous Details: <br>

-Language is not case sensitive
+Language is not case sensitive <br>

-Variable names cannot be an existing identifier
+Variable names cannot be an existing identifier <br>
 Whitespace is ignored